Wireless security: WAPI

 This stands for WLAN Authentication and Privacy Infrastructure.
 This is a wireless security standard defined by the Chinese government.

 Smart cards, USB tokens, and software tokens

 Security token use is a method of authentication relying upon only authorized users possessing the requisite token.
 Smart cards are physical tokens in the cards that utilize an embedded integrated circuit chip for authentication, requiring a card reader.
-USB Tokens are physical tokens that connect via USB port to authenticate the user.
+USB Tokens are physical tokens that connect via a USB port to authenticate the user.

 RF shielding

 It is practical in some cases to apply specialized wall paint and window film to a room or building to significantly attenuate wireless signals, which keeps the signals from propagating outside a facility.
 This can significantly improve wireless security because it is difficult for hackers to receive the signals beyond the controlled area of a facility, such as from a parking lot.

 Denial of service defense

 Most DoS attacks are easy to detect.
-However, a lot of them are difficult to stop even after detection.
-Here are three of the most common ways to stop a DoS attack.
+However, many are difficult to stop even after detection.
+Here are three common ways to stop a DoS attack.